rdietscht/history/Officers.md

 * Eric Bartel - Secretary
 * Jim Blackburn - Treasurer

+## 2000-2001
+* Brian Caswell - Vice President

-## 1999-2001
+## 1999-2000
-The UUG constitution was authored by David Wilburn on October 25, 1999.
-The earliest references to the UUG receiving university recognition are in 2001.
+The UUG constitution was authored by David Wilburn on October 25, 1999, and the first meetings were held that year.
+Scott Dellinger was the staff advisor.
+* David Wilburn - President
+* Brian Caswell - Vice President
+* Brenden Grace - Treasurer

 ## 1997
 The earliest UUG references are to the "Linux SIG" of the JMU ACM chapter.
 The original members were: